JedS6391/Reddit.NET/docs/getting-started.md

 ## Usage

-The `RedditClient` class provides the main entry-point for accessing reddit's API.
+To start interacting with reddit, the `RedditClientBuilder` class can be used to obtain a `RedditClient` instance.

-To create a `RedditClient` instance, the `RedditClientBuilder` class can be used.
-The builder requires an `IHttpClientFactory` and `ILoggerFactory` to be configured, as well an action for configuring the credentials used by the client:
+The builder requires an [`IHttpClientFactory` instance](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.ihttpclientfactory?view=dotnet-plat-ext-5.0) and [`ILoggerFactory` instance](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.iloggerfactory?view=dotnet-plat-ext-5.0) to be provided, as well an action for configuring the credentials used by the client:

 ```cs
 using Reddit.NET.Client.Builder;